Can I Lose My House Due to an At-Fault Car Accident?

 Am I required to provide a financial affidavit after a car accident?

 You aren’t required to provide a financial affidavit after a car accident in Florida.
-Your best option is to discuss this with your car accident attorney and determine whether it’s in your best interests to file an affidavit.
+Your best option is to discuss this with your car accident attorney, and determine whether it’s in your best interests to file an affidavit.

 How Miami’s best auto accident lawyer can help protect your assets and legal rights